 Bord Bia organises group participation in a range of International Trade Fairs, details of which are available on the Bord Bia website - Trade Fairs.

-2. To assist the industry to secure higher added value business in its core markets.
+2. To secure higher added value business in core markets.

 The Sea-Fisheries Protection Authority is responsible for the implementation and enforcement of National and EU legislation which deals with health conditions for the production and placing on the market of fish, shellfish and fisheries products through a service contract with the Food Safety Authority of Ireland.